Thank You & Goodnight Tour

 The Thank You & Goodnight: The Farewell Tour (also known as the 25th Anniversary & Farewell Tour and Boyzone Live: In Celebration of their 25th Anniversary) is the eighth and final concert tour by Irish boy band, Boyzone.
 The tour supports the group's seventh studio album, Thank You & Goodnight (2018).
 The tour performed over 50 shows in Asia, Europe, and Australasia.

+The tour continues in 2026 under the title 'Two for the Road'.

 Background

 The tour was announced in June 2018, alongside their album.
 In the media, band members stated this would be their final tour and a farewell tour.
 Before the tour commenced, the band played several music festivals in the United Kingdom, including: "June Meeting", "Scotfest", "Kew the Music", the "York Races Music Showcase" and the "Ringsted Festival".

 Speaking on the tour, the band stated: "Twenty-five years is a long time. […] We're also eager to invite you all to one final celebration of twenty-five years of Boyzone and our journey together.
 We would love for you to raise the roof one last time as we head out on our farewell UK and Ireland arena tour."

 During the shows in southwest Asia, Keith Duffy was unable to perform several shows after falling ill in Hong Kong.
 Duffy returned to the stage for the show in Adelaide.